Best practices for creating a modern npm package with security in mind

 to use tsc

-and compile both the CJS and ESM formats of the package.
+and compile the package.
 This will result in generating the source files for the lib

 folder.